SzymexStudio/Friday-Night-Funkin-Never-2-Engine/README.md

 contained enough features to create advanced mods that require delving into the source code without having to delve into the source code.
 We want to make all this easy.

+## Lua Language Support

+Thanks to lua language support you can create advanced scripts that allow you to create various advanced combinations in your fashion.
+You have a lot of room for improvement with these scripts,of course we also thought of everyone so the lua scripts are simplified in a way so you don't have to bother creating some advanced combinations!!!

 **YOU NEED CLICKTEAM FUSION 2.5+ 292.22 TO USE SOURCE CODE (For now, but we will try to port to older versions of clickteam.)**

 Our Engine contains more than the usual Friday Night Funkin.